Spend a day learning tried-and-true ways to set up your school’s Makerspace, design high-impact Maker projects, or use new tools.

 Our staff members are experienced educators passionate about the opportunities that Maker technologies bring to the classroom.
 We emphasize hands-on practice and teach each technology through making a simple hands-on project.
 Participants will leave with confidence, skills, resources, and ideas on how to use Maker tools, as well as ideas on incorporating the technologies into the classroom.

-Attendance for each workshop is limited to 20 in-person participants and 20 remote participants.
+Attendance for each workshop is limited to 18 participants.
 Registration is processed on a first-come, first-served basis, and is guaranteed once final payment is received.
 Payment can be made online by credit card when registering for the workshops.
 Alternatively, payment can be made by purchase order, check, or money order made out to the Massachusetts Institute of Technology.
 Credit card payments are received immediately while checks and purchase orders can take up to ten days.
 Instructions for paying by purchase order, check, or money order are indicated in the online registration.

 Payment must be received in full 5 days before the workshop otherwise the spot may be forfeited to another participant or school on the waitlist.